gemoc/git-sync-tools/README.md

 - Repo-C
 - Integration-Repo

-Repo-A, Repo-B and Repo-C contains the source tha need to be aggregated Integration-Repo is a git repo with 3 submodules (one submodule for each of the Repo-x) defined in it master branch.
+Repo-A, Repo-B and Repo-C contain the source that need to be aggregated

+Integration-Repo is a git repo with 3 submodules (one submodule for each of the Repo-x) defined in it master branch.

 The goal of the script is to: